Sahar-DataScience/arabic-ocr/README.md

 # arabic-ocr
-parsing arabic key words using ocr
+## parsing arabic key words using ocr

-parsing specific keywords from arabic administrative documents using ocr :
+**parsing specific keywords from arabic administrative documents using ocr :**

-step 1 : applying preprocessing  techniques to guarantee better results
+1. step 1 : applying preprocessing  techniques to guarantee better results

-step 2 : extract the txt using ocr tools:
+2. step 2 : extract the txt using ocr tools:
-  1 - easy ocr vs tesseract :
+   - easy ocr vs tesseract : better result are made by tesseract.

-  better result are made by tesseract
+4. step 3 :  extracting the specific key words using nltk tools like :

-step 3 :  extracting the specific key words using nltk tools like : stemming using nltk.stem.SnowballStemmer as it supports arabic
+   - stemming using nltk.stem.SnowballStemmer as it supports arabic

-step 4 : wrap the previous parts in app using flask, the app take as input a jpg image and return the parsed words
+5. step 4 : wrap the previous parts in app using flask, the app take as input a jpg image and return the parsed words